BMF (TV series): Development

 In July 2019, it was announced Curtis "50 Cent" Jackson had begun developing a television series revolving around Black Mafia Family, which he would executive produce for Starz.
 In April 2020, Starz greenlit the series.
-Production companies are slated to consist of Lionsgate Television and G-Unit Films and Television Inc. On September 30, 2021, Starz renewed the series for a second season only 4 days after the series' premiere.
-The second season is scheduled to premiere on January 6, 2023.
-On January 18, 2023, Starz renewed the series for a third season.
+Production companies are slated to consist of Lionsgate Television and 50 Cent's G-Unit Films and Television Inc. On September 30, 2021, Starz renewed the series for a second season only 4 days after the series' premiere.
+The second season premiered on January 6, 2023.
+On January 18, 2023, Starz renewed the series for a third season which premiered on March 1, 2024.
+On February 29, 2024, prior to the third season premiere, Starz renewed the series for a fourth season which premiered on June 6, 2025.
+On October 29, 2025, Starz canceled the series after four seasons.

 Casting

-In December 2020, Russell Hornsby and Steve Harris joined the cast of the series, with Kash Doll set to star in a recurring capacity.
+In December 2020, Russell Hornsby and Steve Harris joined the cast of the series, with Kash Doll set to star in a recurring role.
 In January 2021, Demetrius Flenory Jr., Da'Vinchi, Michole Briana White, Ajiona Alexus, Eric Kofi-Abrefa and Myles Truitt joined the cast in starring roles.
-In March 2021, Snoop Dogg, La La Anthony and Serayah joined the cast in recurring capacity.
+In March 2021, Snoop Dogg, La La Anthony and Serayah joined the cast in recurring role.
 In September 2021, Sean Michael Gloria was cast in a recurring role.
 In March 2022, La La Anthony had been promoted to series regular while Kelly Hu was cast as a new series regular and Christine Horn and Leslie Jones joined the cast in a recurring role for the second season.
-In February 2023, 2 Chainz and Ne-Yo were cast in recurring capacities for the third season.
+In February 2023, 2 Chainz and Ne-Yo were cast in recurring roles for the third season.